dsu-arl/base-ai-dojo/deep-learning/perceptrons-in-pytorch/DESCRIPTION.md

 ```python
 model = Perceptron()
 ```
-Now we fire up our perceptron by creating an instance of the `Perceptron` class, telling it we have 2 input features (since our OR data has two inputs per sample).
+Now we fire up our perceptron by creating an instance of the `Perceptron` class.
 This sets up the model with random weights and a bias, ready to learn.
 It’s like turning on the machine we built, plugging it in, and getting it ready to start processing data.

 ### 6. Defining Loss Function and Optimizer
 ```python